 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
 Yes

-- All incoming travelers to Bole International Airport (BIA) are required to present a negative RT-PCR test conducted within 120 hours/5 days before arrival.
+- All incoming travelers to Bole International Airport (BIA) are required to present a negative RT-PCR test must be conducted within 120 hours/5 days before arrival.
 The test result certificate must be dated.

-- Transit passengers and children 10 and under are exempt from the COVID test requirement.
+- Children 10 and under are exempt from the COVID test requirement.
 A Ministry of Health directive issued October 5, 2020 and the Ethiopian Airlines website both state that children 10 and under are exempt.

 - See quarantine information below.

 - As always, be sure to double check with the relevant authorities before planning travel as guidance may change.